Latin Summer School 2021

-This summer Addisco will host the seventh edition of our unique Latin Summer School!
-This exceptional experience will take place in late July and early August.
+Next summer, in August 2021, Addisco will host the seventh edition of our unique Latin Summer School!
 Throughout three weeks of this Summer School you are welcome to join us to learn how to understand, speak, read and write Latin at different levels in one or more weeks using the best methods in the field of language acquisition and Latin didactics.
-This year will be the first edition at our new educational center in Hilversum.
+Next year will be the first edition at our new educational center in Hilversum.

 We work independent of specific methods and connect the Latin language to the world around us, whilst we avoid neologisms as much as possible to keep it ‘classical’.

 During the various weeks we read authentic Latin pieces from different periods.
 The main purpose of the Summer School is to better understand Latin and ultimately learn how to read Latin texts more easily and directly, without the need for puzzling, analysing or translating.